BitMEX/api-connectors/auto-generated/java/docs/ApiKeyApi.md

 Create a new API Key.

-API Keys can also be created via [this Python script](https://github.com/BitMEX/market-maker/blob/master/generate-api-key.py) See the [API Key Documentation](/app/apiKeys) for more information on capabilities.
+API Keys can only be created via the frontend.

 ### Example
 ```java